-Annual Improvements to IFRS Standards 2018-2020
+Annual Improvements to IFRS Standards 2018-2020 (continued)

-- IFRS 9 Financial Instruments clarifies which fees should be included in the 10% test for derecognition of financial liabilities. - IFRS 16 Leases amendment of illustrative example 13 to remove the illustration of payments from the lessor relating to leasehold improvements, to remove any confusion about the treatment of lease incentives. - IFRS 1 First-time Adoption of International Financial Reporting Standards allows entities that have measured their assets and liabilities at carrying amounts recorded in their parent's books to also measure any cumulative translation differences using the amounts reported by the parent.
-This amendment will also apply to associates and joint ventures that have taken the same IFRS 1 exemption. - IAS 41 Agriculture removal of the requirement for entities to exclude cash flows for taxation when measuring fair value under IAS 41.
+• IAS 41 Agriculture - removal of the requirement for entities to exclude cash flows for taxation when measuring fair value under IAS 41.
 This amendment is intended to align with the requirement in the standard to discount cash flows on a post-tax basis.
 Minor amendments were made to IFRS 3 Business Combinations to update the references to the Conceptual Framework for Financial Reporting and to add an exception for the recognition of liabilities and contingent liabilities within the scope of IAS 37 Provisions, Contingent Liabilities and Contingent Assets and Interpretation 21 Levies.
 The amendments also confirm that contingent assets should not be recognised at the acquisition date.